lorancou/progfolio/README.md

 - php/config-en.inc.php.template -> php/config-en.inc.php
 - php/config-fr.inc.php.template -> php/config-fr.inc.php

-Enter the connection info for your MySQL server in the first one.
+Enter the connection info for your database in the first one.
 Make sure you also set proper permissions on this file so that nobody can read your plain text password.
-Then import db/structure.sql in your server's database (using phpmyadmin for instance).
+Then import db/structure.sql in your database (using phpmyadmin for instance).
 It's ready!
 Just open index.php in a browser.
 Contact me for troubleshooting.

 Known issues
 ---------------------------------------------------------------------------------